 Tropical Garden Designs

 However, some tropical plants will require plenty of shade.
 Planting a tall leafy tree should do the trick.
-Anyway you can create a cooler area for your garden will help it prosper.
+Anyway, you can create a cooler area for your garden that will help it prosper.

 Finally, you’ll want to grow these tropical plants close together.
 The closer they are, the better they can moderate humidity and cool air.
 Their ability to create their own climate will allow them to live harmoniously.